-Gauge Advisor is the official sales partner for MAAG , a global manufacturer of polymer filtration systems, gear pumps, and pelletizing solutions.
+Gauge Advisor is the official sales partner for MAAG , a global manufacturer of extrusion filtration systems, gear pumps, and pelletizing solutions.
 Together we provide melt pumps and screen changers engineered for consistent pressure, reduced downtime, and efficient resin processing across extrusion and compounding lines.

 Tell us your polymer type, throughput, and process requirements and we will recommend the right melt pump, screen changer, or filtration system.
 We will include pricing, lead times, and installation guidance.
 Need help sizing the pump or selecting the right filter?
 We can do that too.